DirectoryTree/LdapRecord-Docs/core/v3/upgrading.md

 "directorytree/ldaprecord": "^3.0"
 ```

+#### `iconv` PHP Extension Required

+The `iconv` extension is now required, as it is used for encoding passwords
+using the default mechanism when setting Active Directory user passwords.

+It has always been used in LdapRecord, however an exception would
+have been thrown previosuly upon executing code utilizing it.

 ### Strict PHP Types Implemented

 LdapRecord now has strict types implemented in all classes for all methods and properties.